Hair Myths – Fact or Fiction?

-Whether you’ve been coloring your hair for years, or are considering it for the first time, you’ve no doubt heard a myth or two hair, haircare and coloring.
+Whether you’ve been coloring your hair for years, or are considering it for the first time, you’ve no doubt heard a myth or two about haircare & coloring.
 Below are some common myths and the truth about them.

 You should wash your hair right before coloring.